 “Shanghai and Shenzhen already have a vibrant financial services sector serving mainlanders,” says David Webb, a market share analyst in Hong Kong.
 But as long as Beijing has capital controls on investments moving over the Chinese border, Webb says “it can’t compete with Hong Kong on international capital.”

-Those in the U.S. might expect to see higher prices on Hong Kong imports, as the cost of tariffs are passed on to consumers.
+Those in the U.S. might expect to see higher prices on Hong Kong imports, as the cost of tariffs is passed on to consumers.
 For the people of Hong Kong, the decision is a mixed bag; it will hurt their economy, but rising prices will force the international community to acknowledge the plight of Hong Kong’s autonomy at the hands of aggressive Chinese intervention.